RasmussenLab/vamb/workflow/README.md

 ## Using a GPU to speed up Vamb

 Using a GPU can speed up Vamb considerably - especially when you are binning millions of contigs.
 In order to enable it you need to make a couple of changes to the configuration file.
 Basically we need to add `--cuda` to the `vamb_params` to tell Vamb to use the GPU.
 Then If you are using the `--cluster` option, you also need to update `vamb_ppn` accordingly - e.g. on our system (qsub) we exchange `"vamb_ppn": "10"` to `"vamb_ppn": "10:gpus=1"`.
+Therefore the `config.json` file looks like this if I want to use GPU acceleration:

 ```
 {